jmagar/piper/INSTALL.md

     ```dotenv
     # Admin Authentication (for external auth provider like Authelia)
-    # These are NOT used by Zola directly for login but may be needed by your reverse proxy/auth setup.
+    # These are NOT used by Piper directly for login but may be needed by your reverse proxy/auth setup.
     ADMIN_USERNAME=admin
     ADMIN_PASSWORD=changeme

-    # Postgres connection (used by Zola and Prisma)
+    # Postgres connection (used by Piper and Prisma)
     # This matches the credentials in docker-compose.yml for the PostgreSQL service.
-    DATABASE_URL=postgresql://zola:zola@postgres:5432/zola
+    DATABASE_URL=postgresql://piper:piper@postgres:5432/piper

     # Directory for file uploads (within Docker container, mapped to host ./uploads)
     UPLOADS_DIR=/uploads